QSPI to eMMC Boot for Production SOM¶

 MACHINE=<MACHINE name> bitbake kria-image-full-cmdline

-Now you have a wic image in $yocto_project/build/tmp/deploy/images/<machine name>/
+Now you have a .wic image in $yocto_project/build/tmp/deploy/images/<machine name>/

-to program into SD card.
+to program into a SD card.

-Generate with new .xsa in PetaLinux¶
+Generate with the New .xsa in PetaLinux¶

 petalinux-config --get-hw-description hardware/xilinx-kr260-starterkit-2022.2/kr260_starter_kit_emmc8bit.xsa #this will bring up a config GUI - just exit and let it configure